joyyirel/joyyirel/README.md

 ### Hi, I'm Joyrel!

-👩🏻‍💻 Junior Information Technology student at Polytechnic University of the Philippines 🌨️ A Chinese-Filipino Business Club Scholar
+👩🏻‍💻 Junior IT student at Polytechnic University of the Philippines<br/>
+🌨️ A Chinese-Filipino Business Club Scholar<br/>
-🖼️ GDG on Campus PH and UXPH volunteer
+🖼️ GDG on Campus PH and UXPH volunteer<br/>
-🌷 Currently learning about UX/UI specialization and Python programming
+🌷 Currently learning about UX/UI specialization and Python programming<br/>